Leonardo-Anselmo/ROS2-Drone-Swarm/devlog/devlog.md

 - Verified by running ros2 launch learn_ros2_py bringup.launch.py topic_name:=news publish_rate:=5.0 and checking messages.

 Takeaway: I can now remap topics and pass parameters at launch time, so I don’t have to edit node code or run each node manually.

+## Tuesday 9/23
+### Goals Completed
+- Learned what a ComposableNode is: a node designed to be loaded into a shared container process.
+- Saw how to start a container process with component_container_mt.
+- Loaded the demo Talker component into the container from another terminal.
+- Verified that the Talker ran inside the container.
+- Loaded the demo Listener component into the same container.
+- Confirmed Talker and Listener communicated as usual, but now they lived inside a single process.
+- Discussed why this matters: reduced memory footprint, fewer terminals/processes to manage, and faster message passing via intra-process communication (zero-copy).

+Takeaway: Compositions let you pack multiple nodes into one container process.
+From the outside, the ROS2 graph looks the same (topics, subs, pubs), but under the hood you save resources and gain speed.
+It’s the same nodes, just co-located more efficiently.